-Many of the world's greatest thinkers, inventors and entrepreneurs have all had aspects of ADHD, and that this ability to hyperfocus to the neglect of the outside world is what has given them the advantage of being able to think outside of the box.
-For many people with ADHD, on the other hand, it is hard to tap into the adaptive side of ADHD because they are so distracted by everyday life or have so many thoughts in so many directions that it is hard for them to focus on which one way to move forward.
-By integrating hypnosis with a variety of therapy techniques, Dr. Glazer helps individuals with ADHD calm their mind, identify goals, mitigate procrastination, and implement a plan moving forward so that they can have a more productive and satisfying life.
+Many of the world's greatest thinkers, inventors and entrepreneurs have had aspects of ADHD, and the ability to hyperfocus to the exclusion of the outside world has given them the advantage of being able to think outside of the box.
+For many people with ADHD, it can be hard to tap into the adaptive side of ADHD in the midst of the distractions of everyday life or when so many thoughts are going in so many directions that it’s difficult to focus on the best way forward.
+By integrating hypnosis with a variety of therapy techniques, our therapists help clients with ADHD to calm their minds, identify goals, mitigate procrastination, and implement a plan moving forward so they can enjoy more productive and satisfying lives.

 Dr. Kimberly Fishbach and Dr. Demi Maglio are experts in the difficulties because of, and surrounding, ADHD.
 Their research and extensive training informs her unique approach to treating ADHD, which combines DBT, CBT, and mindfulness-based modalities to assist clients with strengthening their attentional networks and emotional control.
 While ADHD has neurological underpinnings, they treat their clients from a strength-based approach that helps them see their condition as a difference that has positive aspects, rather than a deficit.
 They also help to reinforce the idea that those struggling with ADHD can be equally, if not more successful, than their “normal” counterparts and to focus on the adaptive aspects of ADHD.